sverigo/todo-cars/README.md

-Run using development server:
-Run app using http-server: http-server -p 80 --cors="Access-Control-Allow-Origin: *"
+How to run this application:

-Run database using json-server: json-server cars.json
+Run development server with database in 'server' directory: json-server cars.json

+Run application using following commands in 'cars' directory:

+npm install => webpack => npm start

+Run tests: npm test